-f.

-- g.
-The assignment may be full-time or part-time. - h.
+Director. - e.g. The assignment may be full-time or part-time. - f.
+If the career mobility does not involve an exchange of employees, the vacated allocation may not be reclassified or abolished until after the career mobility assignment has been terminated. - g.h.
 An employee from a public jurisdiction other than the County assuming a career mobility assignment shall be subject to an interlocal agreement.